 - from_unit - the current unit

-The syntax of the IMSUM function is:
+The syntax for the IMSUM function is as follows:

 =IMSUM (inumber1, inumber2…)

-Returns the real coefficient of a complex number in x + yi or x + yj text format
+Returns the real coefficient of a complex number in x + yi or x + yj text format.

-The Syntax of the IMREAL Function is:
+The syntax of the IMREAL Function is:

 Tests whether two values are equal.
 Returns 1 if number1 = number2; returns 0 otherwise

-The Syntax of the DELTA Function is:
+The syntax of the DELTA Function is:

 =DELTA (number1, number2)